addr2data/aws-certification-prep/README.rst

 Certifications
 --------------
 At this point, my intention is to pursue the following certifications.
-I have chosen the **Solution Architect** certifications primarily for professional reasons and the **Advanced Networking** certification, primarily for personal reasons (I have some background in traditional networking).
+I have chosen the **Solution Architect** certifications primarily for professional reasons and the **Advanced Networking** certification primarily for personal reasons (I have some background in traditional networking).
 It is possible these choices with change over time, but for now that is the plan.

 -  AWS Certified Solutions Architect – Associate
 -  AWS Certified Advanced Networking – Specialty